dutu/b-tails/guide/apps/electrum.md

 > If it's OFF, the `config.default` file is used and configuration changes are reset post-reboot.

 > Electrum config includes reference to the last wallet used.<br>
-> If, for privacy, after Tails reboots you don't want Electrum to show this file as recently open, turn off "Electrum Bitcoin Wallet" feature in Persistent Storage.
+> If, for privacy, you don't want Electrum to show after this file as recently open after reboot, turn off "Electrum Bitcoin Wallet" feature in Persistent Storage.

 * Choose **Applications ▸ Other ▸ Electrum**.